Can municipal broadband save the open internet?

 Perhaps more gravely, the city expects to spend roughly $130-150 million on the rollout and initial launch of municipal broadband, according to its most recent broadband business plan.
 That comes out to about $1,000 per person, even before any cost overruns or delays are taken into account.

 That rollout becomes exponentially more complicated and expensive in cities like New York.
-The closest comp in this area is probably Verizon’s rollout of its Fios service in the region, which according to some reports has cost billions of dollars and still only covers roughly two-thirds of households in the city.
+The closest comp in this area is probably Verizon’s rollout of its Fios service in the region, which, according to some reports, has cost billions of dollars and still only covers roughly two-thirds of households in the city.
 Add in the crazy construction costs that plague urban infrastructure projects in such cities, and municipal broadband will launch about the time we rocket over to Mars on a Muskmobile.

 Even if a city can build the network, there are significant operating issues.
 First is the rapid technology evolution in the internet space.
 Dialup begot cable which begot fiber, and now 5G is being held up as the next revolution in urban connectivity.
 That’s in just two decades.
-Unlike traditional utilities like water, sewage, or even electricity, internet access is evolving at an astonishing rate, and requires continued active investment to maintain cutting edge capability.
+Unlike traditional utilities like water, sewage or even electricity, internet access is evolving at an astonishing rate, and requires continued active investment to maintain cutting edge capability.

 The second challenge is around content filtering and privacy.
-While municipal broadband may be free and open, what content will a publicly-owned ISP allow through?
+While municipal broadband may be free and open, what content will a publicly owned ISP allow through?
 I have little doubt San Francisco users will be fine, but with tens of thousands of cities in the U.S., will there be variances in the level of internet freedom across the country?
 Telecom companies are hardly saints on filtering, but they also just want your money.
 Next year’s mayor may well care about what sites you are surfing.

 I realize that in some circles, municipal broadband is the great savior of the open internet.
 But overall, I am not buying it.
 Spending tens of billions of dollars and waiting years for service is not my idea of a good solution to fix net neutrality.

 If we want to fix net neutrality, then fix it.
 Although the FCC has ruled the way it has today, that doesn’t mean that the ruling is by any means permanent.
-Congress can still pass whatever law it wants to regarding telecom regulation.
+Congress can still pass whatever law it wants regarding telecom regulation.
 As difficult as it is to pass a bill in Congress, it is enormously easier and cheaper than this alternative.Featured Image: Bryce Durbin/TechCrunch

 0